 I am very pleased that the University of Tampa is accepting the responsibility that goes along with service as a repository of the Cramer papers.
-The university is demonstrating this by its creation of a political science division to augment its already excellent and diversified faculty
+The university is demonstrating this by its creation of a political science division to augment its already excellent and diversified faculty.

 The university's decision to confer a degree in political science could not have been more timely.
-We are living through days in which confidence in the public service professions essential to a free republic is being undermined.
+We are living through days in which confidence in the contract public service professions essential to a free republic is being undermined.
 The polls show that there has been a marked lessening of respect and esteem for politicians in general --- whether in Congress or in other levels of government.
-There is an erosion of the trust we once had in our political system.

-We hear outcries from institutions of higher learning which

-all persons serving in public office.
-Too many professors are teaching that the word politician has a negative connotation somehow stands for corruption and self-interest.
-I do not make any excuse for bumbling bureaucrats or dishone st politicians.
-But I do point out that they are that condemn them .
+There is an erosion of the trust we once had in our political system . pome critica - ucluding some in our cas We hear outcries from institutions of higher learning which all persons serving in public office .
+Too many professors are teaching that the word 'politician," has a negative connotation somehow stands corruption and self-interest .
+I do not make any excuse for bumbling bureaucrats or dishone st politicians .
+But I do point out that they are often and colleges that condemn them .

 Educators must share in sour free society's responsibility for the quality of our national life --- and the quality of our politicians.
 That is why the University of Tampa is undertaking a sacred public trust in offering a degree in political science.
 Today's students will become tomorrow's leaders.
 America can expect no more of its leaders than the full measure of their capabilities and values.

-I regret that there is a widespread feeling of disappointment in our political system and in politics generally . residents low rate should to the Executive and cited poils on the cent poll disclosed that in the opinion This indicated to me that the public is not only unhappy with the Executive Branch but even unhappier with the Congress itself. means that too many of our politicians are not doing very well.
-Something must be done to restore public confidence We are going through an unprecedented period of technological change and dislocation created by the energy problem .
+I regret that there is a widespread feeling of disappointment Muchhast in our political system and in politics generally . male of the M resident's low rate noat shappy to the Executive/ and cited poils on the o same views of the pu cent poll disclosed that in the opinion muderal the public, Congress lower than the President.
+This indicated to me that the public is not only unhappy with the Executive Branch but even unhappier with the Congress itself . means that foo many of our politicians are not doing very well .
+Something must be done to restore public confidence 1 economic We are going through an unprecedented period of technological change and dislocation created by the energy problem .
 But this Nation is not disintegrating .
-It is going through a experiencing growing pains as we of over 211 million with the world's greatest record of achievement in the short time span of two centures & This is a tremendous challenge for those of us who have chosen a career in politics.
+It is going through a of transition. experiencing growing pains as we e country of over 211 million with the world's greatest record of achievement in the short time span of two centuries & This is a tremendous challenge for those of us who have chosen a career in politics.
 We simply must do a better job.
-I refer to both the Executive and Legislative description branches and to both of our major political parties .
+I refer to both the Executive and Legislative Apple Andres branches and to both of our major political parties .

 Americans are tired of rhetoric.
 They want results.
 They do not care whether Republicans or Democrats do the job.
-That is the beauty of the transfer of the tr
+That is the beauty of the two party cycles Must perform or face rejection at the polls .

-I am convinced that the Administration The Proposent will get results.

-I am proud to represent an Administration that has created a climate of world peace in our new relationship with the Soviet Union and the People's Republic of China --- a relationship that would have been additionable under previous administrations.
+I am convinced that the Administration I represent will get results .
+I am proud to represent an Administration that has created a climate of world peace in our new relationship with the Soviet Union and the People's Republic of ^China --- a relationship that would have been thinked under previous administrations .

 Our Administration has extricated this Nation from the war in Vietnam .
 It has freed our heroic prisoners of war .